 The fourth plinth in the northwest corner of Trafalgar Square was originally designed by Sir Charles Barry and built in 1841 to display an equestrian statue.
 Due to a lack of funds to create a suitable statue, it remained empty until 1999.
 The Fourth Plinth Commissioning Group, an independent committee informed by public opinion, select the ongoing series of temporary works of art commissioned from leading national and international artists.
 The art installation is changed about every two years.Continue to 7 of 10 below.

 07 of 10

-Admiralty Arch marks the entrance to Trafalgar Square from The Mall, the tree-lined road to Buckingham Palace, along the side of St. James's Park.
+Admiralty Arch marks the entrance to The Mall from Trafalgar Square.
+This tree-lined road leads to Buckingham Palace, along the side of St. James's Park.
 This regal entrance was built in 1910 to honor Queen Victoria.
 The central gate is only opened for royal processions.

 There are plans approved to turn this iconic building into a luxury hotel.